rhn-ryan/Alpha-Home/README.md

 ## Appendix

 Focusing on the audiences who want to adopt any pet like dog, cat will get the information and contact details about the welfare near them.
-We have added many enticing modules and segments in our web application to allure the visitors and leads them to adopt their dream pets.
+We have added many enticing modules and segments in our web application to allure the visitors and leads them to adopt their dream pets and help pets in need.